Last Updated on March 29, 2023 by Mark Ferguson

 Real estate can be a great investment thanks to cash flow, buying below market value, leverage, and appreciation.
 However, one of the best reasons to invest in real estate is the tax advantage.
 There are tax advantages to buying rental properties or a personal house.
 House flipping is usually treated as a job and does not have as good of tax advantages, but with the new tax laws helping corporations, even house flippers get tax breaks,

 Why does the government give preferential tax treatment to real estate?

 Please consult an accountant for specific tax questions

 This article is meant to offer a broad overview of the tax advantages of rental properties, not specific advice.
 I am not an accountant or an attorney, and if you are looking for tax advice, please talk to a tax professional.
-There are also a number of tax calculators and estimators online that can assist you.
+There are also several tax calculators and estimators online that can assist you.
 This article gets much of its information from the IRS tax code on rental properties.

 The interest you pay on a rental property can be a deduction on your tax return.
 Your entire payment cannot be deducted because part of your payment is equity pay down, which is not deductible.
 Paying down equity is not considered a business expense since the money is not spent on repairs or maintenance but rather used to reduce debt.